 Join us for the launch of the Missing Voices: a website that explores how South Asian women create their own archives today, and how they use and experience colonial archives made by European women in India over 200 years ago.
 We’ll hear from New York Times journalist Alisha Sawhney as she recounts her experience making the podcast Lost Voices: An Untold Story of the South Asian Diaspora, which invites young women in Canada to share their perspectives of history, identity and memory.
+We’ll speak with Minakshi Menon, a scholar whose work explores colonial sciences in South Asia, about her experience working with the Gwillim Archives.
 We’ll also hear from Deborah Thiagarajan and Rekha Vijayashankar, of the DakshinaChitra Museum in Chennai, who undertook a re-photography project to link places and scenes in Chennai today to images in the Gwillim Archives, creating a contemporary archive of new images.

 About the Speakers

 Alisha Sawhney is passionate about how we consume news online, and loves experimenting with new social platforms and storytelling formats that cut through the noise to stand a chance at survival in the attention economy and have a lasting impact.
 When she is not hosting podcasts that speak to second-generation Millennials, she is a Staff Editor with the New York Times.